mikalai-hryb/notes/terraform.md

 The splat expression captures all objects in a list that share an attribute.
 `aws_instance.ubuntu[*].id` --> this will produce a list of ids.

-### What potintial errors you can face when you are working with TF?
+### What potential errors you can face when you are working with TF?

 There are four potential types of issues that you can face

 1. Language errors: When Terraform encounters a syntax error in your configuration, it prints out the line numbers and an explanation of the error.
 2. State errors: If state is out of sync, Terraform may destroy or change your existing resources.
 3. Core errors: Errors produced at this level may be a bug in TF.
-4. Provider errors: Errors produced at this level may be a bug in a Proveder.
+4. Provider errors: Errors produced at this level may be a bug in a Provider.

 ### How to reduce the number of simple errors?